matthewcordaro/Matthew-Cordaro-com/pages/posts/AWS-Setting-Up-Amplify-Build-Notifications-OUTDATED.md

 5. Set the _Variable_ to `SNS_TOPIC_ARN` and _Value_ to the ARN of your SNS topic
 6. Click _Save_ the environment variable.

-## Create a `post-deploy` Hook in Amplify
+## Create a `post-build` Hook in Amplify

 AWS Amplify supports lifecycle hooks that run custom scripts after deployments.
-Use the post-deploy hook to publish messages to your SNS topic.
+Use the post-build hook to publish messages to your SNS topic.

 1. Create and navigate to the `amplify/hooks` folder in your project.
-2. Create or update the `post-deploy.js` file with the following code:
+2. Create or update the `post-build.js` file with the following code:
     ```javascript
     const AWS = require('aws-sdk');
     const sns = new AWS.SNS();